VersatileFloof/VersatileFloof/README.md

 !formally known as @/DaPurpleDog.
 I wanted to change users for a while ^^.)
 I have a lot of names, but new ppl can call me smudge!

-I'm a teen, furry, griffin otherkin and HollyLeaf(and more )fictionkin. a chaotic bunch....(rabid idiot/hj
+I'm a teen, furry, griffin otherkin and HollyLeaf(and more )fictionkin. a chaotic bunch....(rabid idiotz/hj) black, panromantic-demisexual demigirl (useless. i know)

 multifandom artist/animator writer, and a wannabe comic and music artist.

-I AM not much of a talker. but a chat is nice
+I AM not much of a talker. but a little chat is always nice

 my art style keeps evolving/changing TwT.
 I'm also known for um- my constant zoomorphism of media characters *sweats* AND PEOPLE SEEM TO NOT LIKE THAT HELP.